silverstripe/silverstripe-lessons-v4/README.md

     //...
 ```

-Now, on the successful ajax response, we'll reapply it.
+Now, on the successful AJAX response, we'll reapply it.

 *themes/one-ring/javascript/scripts.js*
 ```js